Become A Mentor

 To become a mentor and support participants in the LOT program, an ECE must first go through the online course as a participant, and then apply to become a mentor.
 Accepted mentors participate in 4 weeks of mentorship training.
 This model reflects the principles of a learning circle, learning with and from one another.

-Mentors receive a professional development certificate (8-10 hours) as well as a honorarium in appreciation of their support to the participants.
+Mentors receive a professional development certificate (12 hours) as well as a payment for their work supporting the participants.

 Upcoming Cohort Timeline